Critical classes of power graphs and reconstruction of directed power graphs: The reconstruction of the directed power graph

 The game is not over yet, because we need to exhibit a digraph, but we are in the homestretch.
 We replace all the edges joining a vertex with the identity with arcs of the type $(v,1)$, for $v \in V\setminus \{1\}$.
 For all the other edges we follow Lemma \ref{lemmaClassiDiamond}.
 In particular we use $(i)$ and $(iii)$.
-Edges between vertices of the same $\diamond$-class are replaced by two arcs, one for both the possible directions.
-The remaining edges are the one between the red vertices and the green or pink vertices.
-Without hesitating we replaced all those edges with arcs starting in the red vertices and ending in the green or pink vertices, because $|[y]_{\mathtt{N}}|=8$, $|[x]_{\mathtt{N}}|=4$ and $|[z]_{\mathtt{N}}|=2$ hold.
+Edges between vertices of the same $\diamond$-class are replaced by two arcs, one for both the directions.
+The remaining edges are the one between the magenta vertices and the blue or yellow vertices.
+Without hesitating we replaced all those edges with arcs starting in the magenta vertices and ending in the blue or yellow vertices, because $|[y]_{\mathtt{N}}|=8$, $|[x]_{\mathtt{N}}|=4$ and $|[z]_{\mathtt{N}}|=2$ hold.

 Our friend asks for a rematch.
 This time she prepares for us the graph $\mathcal{P}(D_{18})$ in Figure \ref{fig:subfig} (a).
 As before imagine it without colours.
-We will put them on later as a guidance for our work.
-At first glance, since it has less vertices, one could imagine that this will be an easier task.
-But this time a delicate situation arises.
+This time a delicate situation arises.
 We did not face that in the previous case.
-The white and blue vertices are, as before, the identity and the involutions.
+The white and orange vertices are, as before, the identity and the involutions.
 For the remaining vertices it is easily checked, by the study of the closed neighbourhoods, that they belong to a unique $\mathtt{N}$-class $C$.
 Since $\hat{C}=C \cupdot \{1\}$ and $|\hat{C}|= 9$, we have that $C$ is a critical class.
 Note that we have $|C|=8=3^2-1$ and $|\hat{C}|=9=3^2$ as in the previous case.
 Without too much effort it is checked that there exists no $x\in G\setminus \hat{C}$ joined with a vertex of $C$ and hence, by Proposition \ref{LemmaCriticalClassMio}, $C$ is of compound type.